 - Informing mine/ERW victims about existing programs and services and, in some cases, facilitating their access to available services

 - Strengthening legal frameworks to promote the rights of victims, including by advancing the right to physical accessibility for persons with disabilities

 - Increasing the availability and sustainability of relevant programs and services, especially to survivors in remote areas

 - Ensuring that all mine/ERW victims have access to programs that meet their specific needs, particularly in employment and livelihoods as well as psychological support

 - Ensuring that all victims, along with other people with similar needs, have equal access to age- and gender-appropriate services

-In a survey of 1,645 mine/ERW survivors from 25 countries conducted ten years after the entry into force of the Mine Ban Treaty, 67% of survivors felt their needs had not been taken into account in national victim assistance plans.
-The report Voices from the Ground shows that unemployment among survivors is rife and 9 out of 10 survivors believe they are last in the queue for jobs.
+In a survey of 1,645 mine/ERW survivors from 25 countries conducted 10 years after entry into force of the Mine Ban Treaty, 67% of survivors felt their needs had not been taken into account in national victim assistance plans.
+The report, Voices from the Ground, shows that unemployment among survivors is rife and 9 out of 10 survivors believe they are last in the queue for jobs.
 Unemployment rates increase significantly after the incident.
 Nearly 74% of all respondents thought their household income was insufficient.

 More information on the major efforts still needed to fulfill the needs and uphold the rights of survivors is available through the Landmine and Cluster Munition Monitor and on the Victim Assistance Information Gateway.